COMIC ART APPRAISAL GUIDE

-If you are interested in a professional appraisal for your collection we can help you.
-Each appraisal has an up front fee, which is determined by the amount of time required for research and evaluation of the collection.
-Please send photos, descriptions along and estimated value along with any additional information that might help determin the value of your collection.
-We will assign one of our preferred art appraisers to your case.
+If you are interested in a professional appraisal for your collection there are several options to choose from.
+Typically appraisals require an up front fee, which is determined by the amount of time required for research and evaluation of the collection.
+In preparation for submitting your artwork for appraisal, it’s best to get photos, detailed descriptions of each piece, when and how the piece was purchased, estimated value along with any additional information that might help determine the value of your collection.

-To begin the art appraisal process please complete the Art Appraisal Request form below.
-Upon receipt of your request you may be asked to provide us with photos and additional information about your art work.
-Be sure to include your contact information so that our appraiser can reach you directly.
-Once we have all necessary information our appraiser will will determine the cost and turnaround time for your appraisal and contact you for payment.
+To begin the art appraisal process you may be asked to complete an Art Appraisal Request Form provided by the appraiser.
+Upon receipt of your request you may be asked to provide photos and additional information about your art work.
+Be sure to include your contact information so the appraiser can reach you directly.
+Once all the necessary information is provided, the appraiser will typically determine a cost and turnaround time for the appraisal and contact you for payment.

-Upon completion of your appraisal we may offer you an opportunity to sell your art work through an auction or one of our websites either for an additional fee or a commission upon completion of the transaction.
+Upon completion of your appraisal some appraisers may offer you an opportunity to sell your art work through an auction or website, either for an additional fee or a commission upon completion of the transaction.